 Check out this video where the Purser shows me my seat.

 I had a lot of equipment on this flight so I resorted to storing it on the space where the USB plug is.
 The only issue with leaving things there is that every time you bring the seat down, the items will slip and end up under the seat.
 It happened at least three times.

 Thankfully, the seats were designed with that issue in mind and it is easy to retrieve anything that falls through the cracks as there is a lining under the seat that prevent items from ending in the seat’s mechanics.

-Lufthansa Business Class seats on the A350 have a personal USB plug in the space under the armrest and an international electricity socket near the floor level on the armrest.
+I also need to mention the electrical facilities in this review of Lufthansa Business Class, as the seats on the A350 have a personal USB plug in the space under the armrest and an international electricity socket near the floor level on the armrest.
 I used this to charge all my electronics during the flight.